radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 The Controller component consists of several key parts:

-- **Recipe and Deployment Controllers**: Kubernetes controllers registered with the manager.
-Each controller is responsible for watching specific Kubernetes resources (Recipe and Deployment in our case) and reconciling their state.
+- **Recipe and Deployment Controllers**: These are reconciliation loops that watch for changes in Recipe and Deployment resources.
+These changes can include the addition, update, or deletion of these resources.
+Whenever one of the reconciliation loops detects a change, it attempts to move the state of the cluster to the desired state.
-  - **Recipe Controller**: This controller specifically watches for additions of and changes in Recipe objects in the cluster.
-The controller calls UCPD to perform the following operations:
+  - **Recipe Controller**: This reconciliation loop specifically watches for changes in the Recipe resources.
+After detecting a change, it determines the type of change (addition, update, or deletion) and calls the UCPD to perform the necessary actions.
-    - Create, update, or delete a Recipe object based on the input received from the Kubernetes API Server.
+    - If the change is a create or an update, the Controller calls UCPD to create or update the necessary resources (including secrets).
-    - Create, update, or delete a Secret if it is requested by the Recipe object.
+    - If the change is a delete of a Recipe resource, the Controller calls UCPD to delete the resource and all related resources.
-  - **Deployment Controller**: This controller specifically watches for additions of and changes in Deployment objects in the cluster.
-The controller calls UCPD to perform the following operations:
+  - **Deployment Controller**: This reconciliation loop specifically watches for changes in the Deployment resources.
+After detecting a change, it determines the type of change (addition, update, or deletion) and calls the UCPD to perform the necessary actions.
-    - Create, update, or delete a Deployment object based on the input received from the Kubernetes API Server.
+    - If the change is a create or an update, the Controller calls UCPD to create or update the necessary resources (including secrets).
-    - Create, update, or delete a Secret if it is requested by the Deployment object.
+    - If the change is a delete of a Deployment resource, the Controller calls UCPD to delete the resource and all related resources.
-- **Recipe Validating Webhook**: This webhook is triggered by the Kubernetes API Server in case of a create, update, or delete in a Recipe object.
-The webhook tries to validate the action and responds to the Kubernetes API with an approval or a rejection.
+- **Recipe Validating Webhook**: This webhook is triggered by the Kubernetes API Server when there is a change (create, update, or delete) in a Recipe resource.
+The webhook validates the action and responds to the Kubernetes API Server with an approval or a rejection.
+In our case, the validating webhook only checks if the recipe is one of the Radius portable resources in create or update cases.
 For more information about webhooks, refer to the [official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
-- **Health Checks**: Health checks are implemented to monitor the status and performance of the controllers.
-They ensure that the controllers are functioning correctly and can take corrective actions if any issues are detected.
+- **Health Checks**: Health checks are implemented to monitor the status and performance of the Controller component as a whole, which includes both controllers and the validating webhook.
+They ensure that the controllers and the webhook are functioning correctly and can trigger corrective actions if any issues are detected.

 ### Clients